 Holidays in the Isles of Scilly: arriving at St Mary’s and travelling to the off-islands

 If you’re staying on the off-islands of Tresco, St Martin’s, St Agnes or Bryher, your luggage will be labelled accordingly when you board the ferry at Penzance so it will be automatically transferred at St Mary’s on to an inter-island ferry to your destination.
 If you’re flying to St Mary’s and taking a boat to an off-island, a taxi will take you and your luggage to the dock.
 Boats to the off-islands run in the morning and the afternoon so there’s usually no more than a couple of hours wait for your connection.
-At the dock, there’s a good cafe with lovely views of the harbour and you’ll find left luggage facilities and toilets.
+At the dock, there’s a good café with lovely views of the harbour and you’ll find left luggage facilities and toilets.

-Getting around during a holiday in the Scilly Isles
+Getting around the Scilly Isles

 St Mary’s Bike Hire has a good range of bicycles along with child seats, trailers and tag on bikes.
 Bikes and buggies should be booked in advance.
-Bikes can generally not be taken on the inter-island ferries although we were allowed to take our kids’ small bikes (useful for Tresco).
+Bikes can generally not be taken on the inter-island ferries although we were allowed to take our kids’ small bikes (useful for our day trip to Tresco).
 You can skipper your own boat (there are two operators based on Bryher) or take the scheduled boats to other islands.
 If you’re only staying a few days on the Scilly Isles, the three isles in one day excursion offers a great overview of the Scillies taking in St Agnes, Tresco and Bryher.

 Family holidays in the Scilly Isles: what to take with you

-There are several clothes shops and a good sized Co-Op on St Mary’s so you should be able to pick up any essentials there.
+There are several clothes shops and a good sized Co-Op on St Mary’s so you should be able to pick up any essentials there if you’ve forgotten anything.
 Each of the off-islands has a grocery shop and scattered across the isles are honesty stalls selling everything from chillies to agapanthus plants.
 We did take our kids’ bikes as I was worried we wouldn’t find one small enough for our tiny but intrepid four year old.
 The sea is quite chilly so we were glad to have packed our wetsuits.

-Yes.
-There were loads of dogs on our ferry to the Isles of Scilly and dogs can also be taken on certain flights.
+There were loads of dogs on our Scilly Islands ferry and dogs can also be taken on certain Scilly Isles flights.
 It is a brilliant destination for dogs, some beaches having year round access for your four legged friend.
-There’s a good range of accommodation which allows dogs.
+There’s a good range of Scilly Isles accommodation which allows dogs.